Thiccie-C/friendly-parakeet/README.md

-#This is a site to make secure passwords.
+This is a site to make secure passwords, you can choose which types of characters you would like to use, then you are prompted to pick how long you password is.
-Currenly only generates all criteria and can't do specifics as of right now.
-I will be doing more work and resubmitting after I have some free time.
-I did the best I could with the time I had.

 Live Site: https://thiccie-c.github.io/friendly-parakeet/ (Links to an external site.)